Table of Contents

 Although there was foot traffic, it was not overly populated with visitors and we could enjoy our time there.
 Here is a photo of my husband showing the size of the tunnel.

 Before you leave, don’t forget to check out the animal museum and the display of mountain crystals found in Chamonix Mont Blanc area.

-Hotel pricing is definitely seasonal, and you will pay more during the winter months since the city attracts thousands of winter sports fanatics.
-However, I found the pricing for Le Whymper to be very reasonable, and like I said it included breakfast too.
+Chamonix hotel pricing is definitely seasonal, and you will pay more during the winter months since the city attracts thousands of winter sports fanatics.

 Luxury Chamonix Ski Resort: Hôtel Mont Blanc

-Since we were on a 1-day action-packed adventure we were not looking for a resort.
-However, if you are looking to relax, this 5-star ski resort is would be my top choice for a luxury hotel in Chamonix France.
+Since we were on a 1-day action-packed adventure, we were not looking for a resort.
+However, if you are looking to relax, this 5-star ski resort is my top choice for a luxury hotel in Chamonix France.

 After a busy day in the mountains, we headed to a relaxing dinner at Le Fer a Cheval in the town of Chamonix Mont Blanc.
 They are currently back open after being closed for a period due to COVID.
 Both the tartiflette and the fondue were spot on, so it is understandable why they are known for these dishes.
 Fondue is one of those gourmet dishes I could eat almost every day, especially when it is made well.
 They definitely make it to my standard!

 You may wonder why we didn’t eat at the Montenvers Du Restaurant while we were nearby.
 Since it was we were on a short 1-day trip, we wanted to explore the city.
 This restaurant provided more of a launching point for the rest of the evening.